MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntcreatesectionex.md

 ### -param DesiredAccess [out]

-Specifies an <a href="/windows-hardware/drivers/kernel/access-mask">ACCESS_MASK</a> value that determines the requested access to the object.
-In addition to the access rights that are defined for all types of objects (see <a href="/windows-hardware/drivers/kernel/access-mask">ACCESS_MASK</a>), the caller can specify any of the following access rights, which are specific to section objects:
+Specifies an [**ACCESS_MASK**](/windows-hardware/drivers/kernel/access-mask) value that determines the requested access to the object.
+In addition to the access rights that are defined for all types of objects, the caller can specify any of the following access rights, which are specific to section objects:

 |DesiredAccess flag|Allows caller to do this|
 |---|---|